Apology Not Fucking Accepted

 Ginny did not leave; she moved to stand just behind Harry's shoulder in silent support.
-Scott watched her with what looked like amusement.
 Harry was just grateful that she had forgiven him so quickly — though that might not last, depending on what he said next.

 "So, my scar."
 Harry rubbed at it.
 "Are you going to tell me what happened?"

-Scott said nothing for a moment, clearly assessing Harry's disposition.
+Scott said nothing for a moment, probably assessing Harry's disposition.
 "I can tell you what I think happened."

 That wasn't what Harry wanted to hear, but he said, "All right."

-Scott explained that threads were not always easy to differentiate within the shape, especially if they were extant but not active.
-He had repeatedly blocked what he considered to be the Trace under the assumption that the Ministry might be tracking Harry through it (and the way Scott described the Trace, it actually sounded similar in working to the Taboo).
-But ultimately, after trial and error, Scott had discovered that the Trace was always working even though the wards around Hogwarts prevented it from going anywhere.
+Scott explained that threads were not always easy to differentiate within the shape, especially if they were extant, but not active.
+He had repeatedly blocked what he'd considered to be the Trace under the assumption that the Ministry might be tracking Harry through it (and the way Scott described the Trace, it actually sounded similar in working to the Taboo).
+But after some trial and error, Scott had discovered that the Trace was always working, though the wards around Hogwarts prevented it from going anywhere.
 He had ceased meddling with the tracking spell.

 "The thing I still don't understand is why you haven't had any visions since then.
 If Riddle is broadcasting from his terminus in conjunction, even unconsciously, then I don't see why it wouldn't re-grow or resume.
 The Trace works in pulse traffic, so if I chopped at a signal the carrier should still be there, if damaged, which… What if there was sympathetic resonance?
 Damage done in echo is still cumulative if it exceeds the rate of repair through resumption…"